laravel/docs/logging.md

     Log::info($message);
     Log::debug($message);

-So, you may call any of these methods to log a message for the corresponding level.
-By default, the message will be written to the default log channel as configured by your `config/logging.php` configuration file:
+You may call any of these methods to log a message for the corresponding level.
+By default, the message will be written to the default log channel as configured by your `logging` configuration file:

     <?php